 QUB library holds thousands of books and e-books on civil, structural and environmental engineering, construction and related subjects.
-Most can be found by searching the Library catalogue.
-Many additional e-books are also available via the O'Reilly platform (see further information in this guide).
+Most can be found by searching Library Search.
+Some additional e-books are also available via the Construction Information Service database (see further information in this guide).

 Most of the relevant books are shelved on Floor 3 of the McClay Library.
 Relevant shelfmarks include: